 Step 5.
 Evaluate Performance

 Evaluate their performance.
 You need to do this at least every quarter, but you should do it as frequently as possible.
-Let your new hire know when they’re doing a good job and let them know when they aren’t meeting expectations, too.
+Let your new hires know when they’re doing a good job, perhaps even recognizing exceptional achievements with glass awards, and let them know when they aren’t meeting expectations, too.
 Provide constructive criticism on areas that need improvement – don’t wait for the employee to figure out what’s wrong on their own!
 By providing ongoing feedback, you can help your employee identify how he or she needs more training.